pete-restall/smeg/src/crates/kernel/src/bootstrapping/rust/bss_section_initialisation.md

 <!-- ANCHOR: BssSectionInitialiserWithoutChecks -->
 Initialise a _Block Start Symbol_ (BSS) linker section, eg. `.bss`.

-A minimal implementation of the [`BssSectionInitialiser`] trait that assumes its input arguments are correct and makes no attempt at checking.
+A minimal implementation of the [`BssSectionInitialisation`] trait that assumes its input arguments are correct and makes no attempt at checking.

-See [`BssSectionInitialiser::fill_bss_section`] for implementation notes and assumptions.
+See [`BssSectionInitialisation::fill_bss_section`] for implementation notes and assumptions.
 <!-- ANCHOR_END: BssSectionInitialiserWithoutChecks -->

 <!-- ANCHOR: BssSectionInitialiserWithoutChecks.fill_bss_section -->
 Fill a _Block Start Symbol_ (BSS) linker section with `fill_value`.

-A minimal implementation of the [`BssSectionInitialiser::fill_bss_section`] function that assumes its input arguments are correct and makes no attempt at checking.
+A minimal implementation of the [`BssSectionInitialisation::fill_bss_section`] function that assumes its input arguments are correct and makes no attempt at checking.

-See [`BssSectionInitialiser::fill_bss_section`] for implementation notes and assumptions.
+See [`BssSectionInitialisation::fill_bss_section`] for implementation notes and assumptions.
 <!-- ANCHOR_END: BssSectionInitialiserWithoutChecks.fill_bss_section -->